 Annually, we ask our shareholders for a non-binding advisory vote on our overall executive compensation.
 The Compensation Committee and the Board review and consider the voting results.
-In 2021, 75% of votes cast were in favor of the proposal.
-This percentage was lower than prior years as a proxy advisory firm recommended against our overall compensation solely based on the renewal of our executive change in control agreements.
-This recommendation was unfounded as there were no changes to the structure of these agreements.
-Further, the Compensation Committee benchmarks these agreements and has determined that the terms and conditions contained therein are competitive.
+In 2022, 83% of votes cast were in favor of the proposal.
 The Committee determined that since a substantial majority of our shareholders voted in favor of our executive compensation philosophy and program, the Committee recommended and the Board agreed that changing our overall approach to executive compensation was not necessary at this time.